-Twentieth-century Andean art, Latin American artists in Europe
+Art History: Twentieth-century Andean art, Latin American artists in Europe

-“Transatlantic Encounters: Latin American Artists in Paris between the Wars,” manuscript in progress.
+Transatlantic Encounters: Latin American Artists in Paris between the Wars (Yale University Press, 2018).

 Beyond National Identity: Pictorial Indigenism as a Modernist Strategy in Andean Art, 1920-1960, “Refiguring Modernism: Arts, Literatures and Sciences” series, Penn State University Press, 2009.